 Will there be noticeable scars?

-Scars are a normal part of surgery.
-The amount of scarring will depend on your own anatomy and how you heal.
+Scars are a normal part of the surgery, the amount of scarring will depend on your own anatomy and how you heal.
 It is also important for you to know where the incisions will be placed and how far they will go.
 The length of the scar will depend on how much extra skin is present.

 What are the common side effects after an Arm Lift?